Todden96/Todden96.github.io/index.md

 ---

 <a id="tophome"></a>
 Welcome to my self-orientated page.
-Enjoy yourself! (emoji)
+Enjoy yourself! :clubs: :diamonds: :hearts: :spades:

 ---